vany0114/vany0114.github.io/_posts/2018-9-11-resilience-with-polly.md

 As I said earlier, I won't explain the basics of Polly, but we can say ~~I would say~~ that the building block of Polly are the policies.
 So, what's a policy? well, I would say a policy is the minimum unit of resilience.
 Having said that, Polly offers multiple resilience policies, such as [Retry](https://github.com/App-vNext/Polly/wiki/Retry), [Circuit-breaker](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker), [Timeout](https://github.com/App-vNext/Polly/wiki/Timeout), [Bulkhead Isolation](https://github.com/App-vNext/Polly/wiki/Bulkhead), [Cache](https://github.com/App-vNext/Polly/wiki/Cache) and [Fallback](https://github.com/App-vNext/Polly/wiki/Fallback), which can be used individually to handle specific scenarios, but when you put them together, you can achieve a powerful resilient strategy, and here is where [PolicyWrap](https://github.com/App-vNext/Polly/wiki/PolicyWrap) comes into play.

 PolicyWrap enables us to wrap and combine single policies in a nested fashion in order to build a powerful and consistent resilient strategy.
-So, Think about this scenario:
+So, think about this scenario:

 >*When a SQL transient error happens, you need to retry for maximum 5 times but, for every attempt, you need to wait exponentially, for example, the first attempt will wait for 2 seconds, the second attempt will wait for 4 seconds, etc. before to try it again.
 But, you don’t want to waste resources for the new incoming requests, waiting and retrying when you already have retried 3 times and you know the error persists, instead, you want to fail faster and say to the new requests: “Stop doing it, it hurts, I need a break for 30 seconds".
 It means, after the third attempt, for the next 30 seconds, every request to that resource will fail fast instead to try to perform the action.
 Also, given that we’re waiting for an exponential period of time in every attempt, in the worst case, which is the fifth attempt, we will have waited more than 60 seconds + the time it takes the action itself, so, we don't want to wait "forever", instead, let’s say, we're willing to wait up to 2 minutes trying to execute an action, thus, we need an overal timeout for 2 minutes.
 Finally, if the action failed either because it exceeded the maximum retries or it turned out the error wasn't transient or it took more than 2 minutes, we need a way to degrade gracefully, it means, a last alternative when everything goes wrong.*